iamloganwalsh/RSP/Novice/NoviceDSA/DesignPatterns.md

 - The user will ask the factory for an object, and the factory decides which specific class to create.
 - For example, imagine asking for "coffee" at a cafe, and the barista decides whether to serve a Latte, Long Black or Flate White.
 - To simplify, a factory pattern is just a helper that makes objects for you.
 For example, you can ask for a circle, and the factory will instantiate the circle object and pass that back to you.
 Allows prevention of many if statements.
+- Interface: Declares common functions with no implementation.
+- Concrete product: Different implementations of the interface.
+- Creator class: Declares the factory method that returns new product objects.
+- Concrete Creators: Override the base factory method so it returns a different type of product.